wilhelm-lenz/blog-my-life-in-white-and-green/README.md

 ### How does the Blog work?

-- Visitors first see a homepage with a hero section and a button leading to the blog articles.
+- Initially, visitors are greeted with a homepage featuring a hero section and a navigational path to the blog articles.
-- The navigation menu allows choosing between the homepage, the blog page, and an admin page.
+- The navigation menu facilitates toggling between the homepage, blog page, and an admin page.
-- The blog page displays all posts in card form.
-Each card includes the title, a brief description, and the publication date.
-Posts can be deleted by hovering over the card and clicking on the trash can icon.
-The cards themselves lead to the detailed page of each blog post.
+- Blog posts are displayed in a card format, with each card showcasing the title, a brief summary, and the publication date.
+Hovering over a card reveals a trash can icon for deletion.
+Each card leads to the detailed blog post.
-- The detail page of a blog post shows the image, title, author, publication date, content, and a sidebar with recently created posts.
+- Detail pages present the blog image, title, author, publication date, content, and a sidebar featuring recent posts.
-- On the admin page, a new blog post can be created.
-This includes setting the author, title, content, categories, SEO keywords, and uploading a title image.
-Clicking "Add Blog Post" publishes the post on the blog page.
+- The admin page empowers the creation of new posts, incorporating author details, title, content, categories, SEO keywords, and the option to upload a title image.

 ### Screenshot